jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ###### Reference to Other Out Parameters

 An object reference to a procedure can only be a reference to the procedure’s return value.
-If you want to reference other out parameters, you have to reference them explicitly.
+If you want to reference other out parameters, you might reference them explicitly.

 ![](images/Input%20Output%20Parameter%20Passings.079.jpeg)